Mental Health Coverage Across Canadian Provinces: What Is Covered and What Is Not

 Frequently Asked Questions

-Does OHIP cover therapy sessions with a psychologist or counsellor in Ontario?
+Does OHIP cover therapy sessions with a psychologist in Ontario?

-Are mental health services covered for Indigenous Canadians?
+Are mental health services better covered in some provinces than others?

 Published By